Performing Table Joins (QGIS3)¶

 Name the output geopackage as

-Once the processing finishes, verify that the algorithm was successful and click Close.
+Once the processing finishes, verify that the algorithm was successful if all 8057 feature(s) are joined.
+Click Close.

 You will see a new layer